rodrigovenancio/github-user-repos/README.md

-# Github User Repos - Carrefour Challenge
+# GitHub User Repos - Carrefour Challenge

-A sinple Github app that loads user and repo information from [The GITHUB Api](https://api.github.com/) using:
+A simple GitHub app that loads user and repo information from [The GITHUB Api](https://api.github.com/) using:
  * ViewModel
  * LiveData
  * Compose